 Our principal aim is to develop the children’s knowledge, skills and understanding in Geography and we use a variety of teaching and learning styles in order to achieve this.
-The use of ICE Zone learning within KS1 and LKS2 gives children a rich learning environment, in which they are immersed within the topic that they are studying.
-This in turn promotes a love of learning within the children.
-Building on this with whole class teaching in years 5 and 6, we believe that our school provides children with a broad range of learning opportunities throughout their primary education.
+Alongside class teaching, the use of ICE Zone learning within KS1 and LKS2 gives children a rich learning environment.
+This in turn promotes a love of learning and, we believe, helps to consolidate learning.
+We believe that our school provides children with a broad range of learning opportunities throughout their primary education.

 We believe children learn best when:

-We recognise the fact that we have a wide range of abilities within our classes, and so we provide suitable learning opportunities for all children by offering a variety of different ICE Zone activities for pupils with KS1 and LKS2, as well as providing differentiated work within years 5 and 6.
+We recognise the fact that we have a wide range of abilities within our classes, and so we provide suitable learning opportunities for all children by offering a variety of different activities for pupils.

 The role of the teacher should include:

-Providing an initial teacher-input at the beginning of an ICE Zone activity, then giving pupils the opportunity to work independently to demonstrate their understanding of a topic and to explore it in greater depth.
+· Providing an initial teacher-input at the beginning of an activity, giving pupils the opportunity to work independently to demonstrate their understanding of a geographical topic and to explore it in greater depth.

 Teaching within EYFS

-Children also have the opportunity to write at length at the end of each topic.
-Although the ‘essay’ is used to assess their knowledge and understanding of the relevant foundation subject, it provides them with additional opportunity to write for a purpose.
+Children are given an essay to write at length at the end of each half-term to assess their knowledge and understanding of the relevant foundation subject and provide them with additional opportunity to write for a purpose.

 Teachers are required to carry out summative assessments at the end of each term, where they will assess children’s understanding and update this information on Arbor.